Last update June 2026.

 What is Keti Koti?

-Keti Koti, meaning “the chains are broken” in Sranantongo (a creole language spoken in Suriname), is a day of remembrance and celebration marking the abolition of slavery in Suriname and the Dutch Caribbean in 1863.
+Keti Koti, meaning “the chains are broken” in Sranantongo (creole language spoken in Suriname), is a day of remembrance and celebration marking the abolition of slavery in Suriname and the Dutch Caribbean in 1863.
 Also known as Emancipation Day, Dag der Vrijheden (Day of Freedoms) Keti Koti is observed each year on July 1st and honours the resilience of enslaved people and their descendants, while also calling for reflection, healing, and justice in the present.

 Keti Koti in Amsterdam